 Many of the one-off costs associated with dog ownership fall in the first year, such as the initial cost to buy your dog, microchipping and neutering/spaying.
 Beyond the first year, unexpected vet bills for accidents and emergencies can be quite a shock—both in terms of worry for your beloved pet and the accompanying vet bill.

 How Much Does it Cost to Buy a Dog?

 Depending on the type of dog and where you get your dog, prices can vary significantly.
-On the high end, a purebred or popular cross puppy (e.g., Labrador, Vizsla, cockapoo, Cavachon, etc.) can easily cost £1,000 to £3,000 or more from a reputable breeder.
+On the high end, a purebred or popular cross puppy (e.g., Labrador, Vizsla, Bulldog, Cockapoo, Cavachon, etc.) can easily cost £2,000 to £4,000 or more from a reputable breeder.
 Prices have skyrocketed since the pandemic started.
 If you are looking for a trained 2-year old dog, you may need to pay an extra £1,000 or more.

 Those who want to adopt a rescue dog will pay a fraction of that price.
-For instance, Battersea Cats and Dogs charges £155 for dogs over six months and £185 for puppies under six months—note, these prices have risen by around £20 a year over the past few years—but it's still a lot cheaper than buying a puppy from a breeder.
+For instance, Battersea Cats and Dogs charges £175 for dogs over six months and £250 for puppies under six months—note, these prices have risen by around £20 a year over the past few years—but it's still a lot cheaper than buying a puppy from a breeder.
 Not only is the purchase cost significantly lower, but your new adopted pet will be microchipped, vaccinated and neutered/spayed for you—a further cost savings of hundreds of pounds.